John Toman

 My journey to becoming the Payables Guy began with Workflow Solutions, where I gained essential expertise in Accounts Payable automation and ERP integration.
 The headline of my time at Workflow Solutions was leading the development of one of the first SaaS-based, on-demand business applications.
 This expense management service, marketed by Bank of America under the brand TIME, was offered through their commercial credit card division.THE STORY BEHIND THE HEADLINEFounded… Show more My journey to becoming the Payables Guy began with Workflow Solutions, where I gained essential expertise in Accounts Payable automation and ERP integration.
 The headline of my time at Workflow Solutions was leading the development of one of the first SaaS-based, on-demand business applications.
 This expense management service, marketed by Bank of America under the brand TIME, was offered through their commercial credit card division.THE STORY BEHIND THE HEADLINEFounded in January 1995, Workflow Solutions was the first of three software companies co-founded by me and my longtime business partner, Cher Pearsall.
 Our goal was to create workflow applications to leverage the growing adoption of Business Process Reengineering (BPR).Our first project was automating the expense reporting process.
 Boeing was our first client, hiring us to streamline their travel accounting process.
 This led to the development of our product, TAMS, which we marketed to large enterprises.One of these was United Technologies, who introduced us to Purchasing Cards (P-Cards).
 They wanted us to automate the procurement process for non-travel purchases made with P-Cards.
 Their goals were to collect accounting information for proper g/l booking and detect fraudulent purchases.
 We created the P-Card System, a workflow application marketed to businesses using P-Cards.
 One of these businesses was Zurich American Insurance, which used a Bank of America (BofA) P-Card.
 This caught the BofA's attention.BofA approached us with the idea of transforming our on-premise P-Card System into an internet-based service hosted in their Phoenix data center.
 This was a groundbreaking idea at the time, as Salesforce, widely recognized as the first true SaaS company, wasn't founded until 1999.
 We agreed and created TIME, which was the first SaaS expense management service.
 For businesses that weren't BofA customers Workflow Solutions marketed TIME as NetExpense.
 Show less

-John Toman Skills
+John Toman education

-Frequently Asked Questions about John Toman
+Frequently asked questions about John Toman

 What company does John Toman work for?

-John Toman works for Pivot Payables
+John Toman works for Pivot Payables.

-John Toman's current role is Co-Founder, Chief Product Officer @ Pivot Payables | Payables Guy.
+John Toman is listed as Co-Founder, Chief Product Officer @ Pivot Payables | Payables Guy at Pivot Payables.

 What is John Toman's email address?